andrewdyer/vite-react-app-template/README.md

 1. **Clone Your Repository**

-   First, clone your repository and navigate into the project directory:
+   Clone your repository and navigate into the project directory:

    ```bash
    git clone https://github.com/YOUR_USERNAME/YOUR_PROJECT.git